se2p/programming-styles-ss-2020-program-description/README.md

 ╚════════╧═══╧═══╧═══════╝
 ```

-And when we get `[4]`, the fishers should move, because they have already captured fish 4.
+And when we get `[4]`, the hunters/fishermen should move, because they have already captured fish 4.

 ```
 ╔════════╤═══╤═══════╗